mitsuba-renderer/drjit/docs/autodiff.rst

 Introduction
 ------------

-Before delving into the Python interface, let us first review mathematical principles of derivative computation.
+Before delving into the Python interface, let us first review relevant mathematical principles of derivative computation.

 Consider a program that consumes certain inputs :math:`x_1`, :math:`x_2`, etc., performs a computation, and then generates outputs :math:`y_1`, :math:`y_2`,